Underrout/smw-project-template/README.md

 ### How to restore the project

-After you check out a specific commit/branch, just run Lunar Helper's Build option to build a ROM from the currently checked out project state. ~~Note that you will have to reload the built ROM in Lunar Magic if you already had it open to see the changes.~~ As of Lunar Helper v1.3.0-LMC and Lunar Monitor v1.1.0, you no longer have to manually reload your ROM after Lunar Helper rebuilds the ROM you have open in Lunar Magic.
+After you check out a specific commit/branch, just run Lunar Helper's Build option to build a ROM from the currently checked out project state.

 ### Quick Build or Build?